List of Soy Luna characters: Ramiro Ponce

-Portrayed by Jorge López, Ramiro Ponce he is one of the main characters.
+Portrayed by Jorge López, Ramiro Ponce is one of the main characters.
 Ramiro is an arrogant and proud boy who loves to dance and skate.
-He wants to do everything right, and when he can not, he gets too frustrated.
+He wants to do everything right, and when he can not, he gets frustrated.
 He can not admit his mistakes, and he tries to blame others for it, but nevertheless he sometimes shows that he has a big heart in front of others.
 In the eyes of other people it can be seen as arrogant and unfriendly.
 Ramiro dreams of being a star, and works hard, hoping that one day his dream will come true.

-Yamila Sánchez
+Yamila "Yam" Sánchez

-Portrayed by Chiara Parravicini, Yamila Sánchez she is one of the main characters.
-Yam is a 16-year-old girl, who studies at Blake South College and usually goes to Jam & Roller.
+Portrayed by Chiara Parravicini, Yamila Sánchez is one of the main characters.
+Yam is a 16-year-old girl who studies at Blake South College and usually goes to Jam & Roller.
 She competed with Ramiro in a skating competition and participated several times in the Open Music with her best friend Jim.

 Pedro Arias

-Portrayed by Gastón Vietto, Pedro Arias he is one of the main characters.
-Pedro is an employee of the Jam and Roller, he was secretly in love with Tamara and is currently in love with Delfina.
+Portrayed by Gastón Vietto, Pedro Arias is one of the main characters.
+Pedro is an employee of the Jam and Roller.
+He was secretly in love with Tamara and is currently in love with Delfina.
 His best friends are Nico and Simón.

-Nicolás Navarro
+Nicolás "Nico" Navarro

-Portrayed by Lionel Ferro, Nicolás Navarro or Nico he is one of the main characters.
+Portrayed by Lionel Ferro, Nicolás Navarro or Nico is one of the main characters.
 Nicolás is the warm, buyer and friendly guy, with whom everyone quickly becomes attached.
 He is in charge of the skates in the Jam & Roller.
 Nico is Pedro's best friend, who also works on the skating rink.
 Together, they dream of forming a band and, little by little, they will get it.

 Nina Simonetti

 Portrayed by Carolina Kopelioff, Nina Simonetti is one of the main characters.
 Nina is a very curious and intelligent girl, but also very reserved, shy, and unsure of herself due to her experiences with her parents' divorce.
-In the start of the show she doesn't know how to skate and has few friends.
-She meets Luna Valente and they became best friends and Luna starts to crack her out of her shell.
+At the start of the show she doesn't know how to skate and has few friends.
+She meets Luna Valente and they became best friends.
+Luna starts to crack her out of her shell.
 Nina is in love with Gastón Perida, but doesn't think he will ever notice her.
 Despite her shyness, she starts showing her true self through her Felicity For Now account, where she writes inspirational quotes.

 Tamara Ríos

-Portrayed by Luz Cipriota, She is one of the main characters in the season one.
+Portrayed by Luz Cipriota, Tamara Ríos is one of the main characters in season one.
 Tamara is in charge of the Jam & Roller.
 She is very organized and responsible.

 Sharon Benson

-Portrayed by Lucila Gandolfo, she is one of the main characters.
-She is a rich, sophisticated, and intelligent businesswoman she is Ámbar's adoptive mother and the maternal aunt of Luna.
+Portrayed by Lucila Gandolfo, Sharon Benson is one of the main characters.
+She is a rich, sophisticated, and intelligent businesswoman.
+She is Ámbar's adoptive mother and the maternal aunt of Luna.

-Reinaldo Guitiérrez
+Reinaldo "Rey" Guitiérrez

 Portrayed by Rodrigo Pedreira, Reinaldo Guitiérrez or Rey is one of the main characters.
 He is a hardworking man and the personal assistant of Mrs. Sharon Benson.
-He often acts with a serious personality, especially with the employees of the mansion.
+Most of the time, he uses a serious personality, especially with the employees of the mansion.